Area & Nature

 The Ice Age Trail, one of only eight National Scenic Trails in the U.S., showcases Wisconsin’s world-renowned glacial features and abundant natural beauty.
 By tracing the furthest advance of the most recent glaciation, hikers can experience the beautiful and diverse landscapes that were sculpted more than 10,000 years ago.
 We are happy to “spot” your car at a nearby Ice Age Trail segment. (from the Inn to Inn Hiking on the Ice Age Trail brochure)

-Feel free to walk the streets the historic village of Rural, where you’ll find 14 other homes built in the 1850’s by primarily Yankees of British descent who were merchants and farmers from the eastern U.S. Most of these homes are of the Greek Revival architectural style.
+Be sure to walk the streets the historic village of Rural, where you’ll find 14 other homes built in the 1850’s by primarily Yankees of British descent who were merchants and farmers from the eastern U.S. Most of these homes are of the Greek Revival architectural style.
 The village of Rural is listed on the National Register of Historic Places as one of two Yankee districts in Wisconsin.
 Take time to dip your fingers or toes into the refreshing waters of the Crystal River that drew the first European settlers to this place 150 years ago.